 My name is Jennifer Tucker.
-A quick bio: I began life at a very young age.
+I began life at a very young age.
 After two successful years of nursery school, I embarked on a 17 year adventure through the U.S. educational system to get my college degree.
 I then experimented with a range of different professions, including geology, public relations, and management consulting.
-Over time, I realized that group facilitation is among my favorite activities, as it reframes my kindergarten report card feedback of “bossy” into professional feedback like “skilled at keeping groups on task.”
+Over time, I realized that group facilitation and project management are among my favorite activities, as these reframe my kindergarten report card feedback of “bossy” into professional feedback like “skilled at keeping groups on task.”
 Along my professional path, I completed another nine years of education, ending with the relief that comes from being Phinally Done (Ph.D.).
+Today, I lead the National Organic Program at the U.S. Department of Agriculture.

 On a more serious note....